dremdem/xml_parse_with_multicore/README.md

 I was surprised: disk IO performance also was improved, up to 6 times at strong droplet, [see](#performance-tests) in the test section at the end.

+The [tests](tests) is literally the mess.
+Will finish them later.
+When muse will come to me :)

 ### Installation (fresh Ubuntu example)

 ```shell script